civican/legisinfo/39-1/bills/C-293/bill_text.md

-# Bill C-293: An Act respecting the provision of
+# Bill C-293: An Act respecting the provision of official development assistance abroad